mesosphere/kudo-cassandra-operator/docs/resources.md

 ## Computable Resources

 KUDO Cassandra by default requests 1.5 cpu and 4.5Gi of memory for each Cassandra node.
-The limits by default are 2 cpu and 4.5Gi of memory.
+The default limits are 2 cpu and 4.5Gi of memory.

-Those requests and limits can be tuned using the parameters:
+Those requests and limits can be tuned using the following parameters:

 - NODE_CPU_MC
 - NODE_CPU_LIMIT_MC